 Travel between white zones and yellow zones is allowed without the need to provide the auto-certification form that was previously required to justify your reason for travelling.
 In the past three months, I’ve travelled to six other regions (from Lazio to Abruzzo, Tuscany, Umbria, Le Marche, Campania and Sicily) and have never had to present an auto-certification form or COVID-19 test results.
 PCR test results may be required to enter Italy from another country, but once you’re in Italy you’re free to move around as you please.

 What’s new in Italy

-And after an 8 million euro ($9.5 million), five-year restoration, the 1st-century B.C.
+The city also just got a Mexican rooftop bar called Hey Güey at Chapter Roma, which became an instant hotspot for locals.
+And after an 8 million euro, five-year restoration, the 1st-century B.C.
 Mausoleum of Augustus (Rome’s first emperor) recently reopened to the public.
 The first round of tickets sold out within 48 hours.

-Renowned chef Oliver Glowig recently relocated from Rome to Umbria to launch Locanda Petreja, where he serves gourmet tasting menus using the freshest local ingredients (think: black truffles and Cinta Senese pork) at Borgo Petroro, a 13th-century castle transformed into a country house hotel.
+And Rome is far from the only place with exciting new things to do and places to stay.
+Renowned chef Oliver Glowig recently relocated from Rome to Umbria to launch Locanda Petreja, where he serves gourmet tasting menus using the freshest local ingredients (think black truffles and Cinta Senese pork) at Borgo Petroro, a 13th-century castle transformed into a country house hotel.